andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 We can share the Notion table cross team member

-- Since $V_d \approx V$ if we are delegating in the organization (there is no extra contractor who needs to be hired), we can assume $V = V_d$ so we do not need a separate value column.
+- Since $V_d \approx V$ if we are delegating in the organization (there is no extra contractor who needs to be hired), we can assume $V = V_d$, so we do not need a separate value column.
 - Since we are allowing self-delegation, $T = 0$.
-- The task should be assigned to the user who minimizes $t$ without making them over capacity (TODO: add factor in TODO board for over capacity members).
+- The task should be assigned to the user who minimizes $t$ without making them over capacity
   - We will make this value $t$ instead of having a separate $t_d$
   - Tasks can be assigned at week-long intervals, so capacity can be a meaningful measure and people can group together to hive-mind time estimates.